Ruslan55562/web_api_sandbox_demo/README.md

-# Parabank Project with Test Framework
+# Parabank Application with Test Framework

 This project contains the Parabank application along with API and UI test frameworks for testing its functionality.
 Docker is used for easy setup and deployment.